Strip club: Americas

 With the legal system of the U.S. based on common law, motivations for lawsuits can range from legitimate legal grounds to cases filed with the intent of shaping case law to favor the socio-political aims of special interest groups.
 Clubs around the country have personnel and clientele that are purported to engage in not only sex acts on the premises, but also drug use and other criminalized activities.
 Incidents of such activity vary widely.
 Their prevalence is dependent on regional differences in the attitudes of management, entertainers, customers, and law enforcement.
 Strip clubs are obligated to enforce age limits for entry to the clubs and consumption of alcohol.
-If a club is found to have served a person under the age of 21 alcohol it can have its liquor license suspended or rescinded for repeated violations.
+If a club is found to have served alcohol to a person under the age of 21 in the U.S., it can have its liquor license suspended or rescinded for repeated violations.
 Licenses can also be lost due to evidence of drug use in the club.
 Club owners have closed their businesses as a result of losing a liquor license.

 A widely cited U.S. local ordinance is San Diego (California) Municipal Code 33.3610, specific and strict in response to allegations of corruption among local officials, which included contacts in the nude entertainment industry.
 Among its provisions is the "six-foot rule", copied by other municipalities in requiring that dancers maintain a six-foot distance from patrons while performing.
 Fully nude clubs may be subject to additional requirements, such as restrictions on alcohol sales and no-touch rules between customers and dancers.
 To circumvent these rules, two "separate" bars – one topless and one fully nude – may open adjacent to one another.
 In a small number of states and jurisdictions where it is legal for alcohol to be consumed but not sold, some clubs still allow customers to bring their own beverages.